temesoft/auth-box/README.md

-By default, Oauth2 server `auth-box-server` and management portal `auth-box-web` utilize [MySql](https://www.mysql.com/) for data storage, and optionally [Redis](https://redis.io/) for DAO caching and web session store, and optionally [Grafana](https://grafana.com/) / [Graphite](https://graphiteapp.org/) for metrics collection and visualization.
+By default, Oauth2 server `auth-box-server` and management portal `auth-box-web` utilize [MySql](https://www.mysql.com/) for data storage, and optionally [Redis](https://redis.io/) for DAO caching and web session store.

 `auth-box-server` and `auth-box-web` are docker/k8s ready and come with [Dockerfile(s)](docker/) and [docker-compose](docker/) scripts.